Kourion’s Amathous Gate Cemetery, Cyprus

 The excavations at Kourion’s Amathous Gate Cemetery in southern Cyprus, directed by the late Dr Danielle Parks (Brock University, Ontario), took place each year from 1995 to 2000, with study seasons from 2001 to 2008 and 2017 to 2019.
 The fieldwork was sponsored by the American Schools of Oriental Research, Brock University, Ontario, and the Cyprus American Archaeological Research Institute, and worked under the aegis of the Department of Antiquities of the Republic of Cyprus.

 The project is now in publication phase, with an international publication team, directed by Dr Michael Given (University of Glasgow), with the support of Dr Smadar Gabrieli (University of Sydney and University of Western Australia) and Dr Chris Mavromatis.
+The project is affiliated to the American Schools of Oriental Research.
 This phase has been funded very generously by the Shelby White and Leon Levy Program for Archaeological Publications.

 This website gives an overview of the project, summaries of the successive phases of the site, and acknowledges our funders and supporters and our field and publication team.
 If you have any queries about the project, please contact Dr Michael Given.